vmware-tanzu/secrets-manager/docs/_pages/0000-community.md

 [**Join VMware Secret Manager’s Slack Workspace**][slack] and let us change the world together 🤘.

-As a, small, dedicated team of security enthusiasts, we value focused, effective communication.
+As a small, dedicated team of security enthusiasts, we value focused, effective communication.
 Thus, we prefer to consolidate our interactions into a single channel, rather than dispersing them across multiple platforms.